equinor/python-intermediate/README.md

 ## Exercise

 1. Create a context manager using the `contextmanager` decorator
-2. Print before and after yield, observe
+1. Print before and after yield, observe
-3. Raise an exception and observe the post-print is present
+1. Raise an exception and observe the post-print is present
+1. Implement the `pushd` decorator as a context manager.
+1. Is it possible to have the name `pushd` as both a decorator and a context manager?
+1. Implement `tmpdir` as a context manager.

 # Packaging and distribution of Python packages